Metro area air quality · 2025

 Health Impact Assessment

-The Grants Pass, OR metro area's air quality is rated Good based on 77.6% good air days.
-No unhealthy air days were recorded in 2024.
+The Grants Pass, OR metro area's air quality is rated Moderate based on 68.2% good air days.
+There were 2 unhealthy days in 2025 when outdoor activity should be limited.

 5-Year Air Quality Trend